 b) whether they may need special educational provision to be made through an EHC plan.

 If the answer to both questions is yes, they must carry out an EHC needs assessment.
-This test is set out in the law (section 36(8) of the Children and Families Act 2014
+This test is set out in the law (section 36(8) of the Children and Families Act 2014)

 However, the key part to bear in mind is that it is not enough just to evidence that your child has SEND, you must also show that they may need more than school can provide at SEN Support level for the child or young person to make progress (part b).